ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Global Convergence and Complexity Analysis

 \subsection{Expected Complexity Bound}

 Let $T_\epsilon$ be the iteration of ProxSTORM for which the true proximal gradient, $h(X_k)$, is first smaller than some threshold $\epsilon$, i.e., let

-Algorithm~\ref{alg:ps} and the filtration \eqref{eq:filt} are such that the event $\{T_\epsilon = k\}$ is measurable with respect to $\mathcal{F}_{k-1}$.\footnote{ Loosely speaking, $\mathcal{F}_{k-1}$ contains sufficient information to determine whether $\omega\in \{T_\epsilon = k\}$ or not. } Consequently, $T_\epsilon$ is a stopping time.
+Algorithm~\ref{alg:ps} and the definition of the filtration \eqref{eq:filt} imply that the event $\{T_\epsilon = k\}$ is measurable with respect to $\mathcal{F}_{k-1}$ (informally, $\mathcal{F}_{k-1}$ contains sufficient information to determine whether $\omega\in \{T_\epsilon = k\}$ or not).
+Consequently, $T_\epsilon$ is a stopping time.
 We apply \cite[Theorem 2]{storm-rates} to bound the expectation of $T_\epsilon$ and thus extend the expected complexity bound for STORM to ProxSTORM.
-In particular, we have the following.
+Specifically, we have the following.

 \begin{theorem}[{\cite[Theorem 2]{storm-rates}}] Suppose the following conditions hold. \begin{enumerate} \item The trust region radius $\Delta_k$ is uniformly bounded by some number $\delta_{\max} > 0$ independent of $k$ and $\omega$.